dansmyers/IntroToCS/Labs/E-Intro_to_Web_Pages.md

 ### Jam

 Before going further, experiment with making some changes to your page and visualizing the results.
-Run the server using `srv`, reload the page, then stop the server using CTRL + c (or COMMAND + c on Mac) when you need to make changes.
+Re-run the serber using the command above, reload the page, then stop the server using CTRL + c when you need to make changes.

 Try creating an unordered list of items using the `<ul>` and `<li>` tags:
 ```
 <p>Ian's stuffed animals:</p>